goharbor/harbor/docs/1.10/install_config/index.md

 1. [Configure HTTPS Access to Harbor](configure_https.md)
 1. [Configure the Harbor YML File](configure_yml_file.md)
 1. [Run the Installer Script](run_installer_script.md)

+You can also use Helm to install Harbor on a Kubernetes cluster, to make it highly available.
+For information about installing Harbor with Helm on a Kubernetes cluster, see the [Deploying Harbor with High Availability via Helm](harbor_ha_helm.md).

 If installation fails, see [Troubleshooting Harbor Installation](troubleshoot_installation.md).